 UFC 324 Tickets: How to Buy for Gaethje vs. Pimblett in Las Vegas (January 24, 2026)

-Official Ticketing & Where to Buy UFC 324 Tickets
+Where to Buy Official Tickets

-- Pro Tip: Buy directly from AXS to avoid resale markups and ensure authenticity.
-Official tickets include a small $1 fee that supports amateur unarmed combat in Nevada.
+Official tickets include a small $1 fee that supports amateur unarmed combat in Nevada—well worth it for peace of mind.

-T-Mobile Arena Rules & Attendance Tips
+T-Mobile Arena Tips

-This is a can’t-miss night—the launch of the UFC on Paramount+ era with Justin Gaethje vs. Paddy Pimblett and Kayla Harrison vs. Amanda Nunes.
-Secure your tickets now and experience UFC 324 live in Vegas!
+This is set to be a huge night—the start of the Paramount+ UFC era with fireworks in the lightweight division and a deep card.
+Secure your tickets soon and catch UFC 324 live in Las Vegas!

 How to Watch UFC 324: Gaethje vs. Pimblett